MarcoJanse/MarcoJanse.github.io.old/_posts/2022-09-25-powershell-function-to-copy-files-multiple-times.md

 Recently, I had to test some network storage in regards to performance.
 What I wanted to do is copy some large files from local storage to remote storage and during those copy actions, I wanted to monitor network traffic using WireShark.
 What I did was write a PowerShell function that could easily be re-used for different scenario's.
 Some things this function should be able to do:

-- Copy the same large file multiple time to the same destionation, but give each file on the destination a different name
+- Copy the same large file multiple time to the same destination, but give each file on the destination a different name
 - Set the number of copies you want to make
 - Easily set source and destination
 - Give verbose output when required